Parallel Peeling Algorithms: Below the Threshold

-To formalize the argument above, we first note that instead of working in the $G_{n, cn}^r$ model, we adopt the standard approach of having each hyperedge independently in the graph with probability $q= cn/{n \choose r}$.
-It can be shown easily that the result in this model yields the result in the $G_{n, cn}^r$ model (see e.g. \cite{DGMMPR,Molloy}).
+To formalize the argument outlined in Section \ref{sec:high}, we first note that instead of working in the $G_{n, cn}^r$ model, we adopt the standard approach of having each edge appear independently in the hypergraph with probability $q= cn/{n \choose r}$.
+It can be shown easily that the result in this model (which we denote by $G^r_c$) implies that the same result holds in the $G_{n, cn}^r$ model (see e.g. \cite{DGMMPR,KMW,Molloy}).
+Here, we sketch a simple version of this standard argument for this setting. \begin{lemma} Let $G^r_c$ be an $r$-uniform hypergraph on $n$ vertices in which each edge appears independently with probability $q= cn/{n \choose r}$.
+Suppose that for all $c < c^*_{k,r}$, peeling succeeds on $G^r_c$ in $\frac{1}{\log((k-1)(r-1))}\log \log n + O(1)$ rounds with probability $1-o(1)$.
+Then peeling similarly succeeds on $G_{n, cn}^r$ in $\frac{1}{\log((k-1)(r-1))}\log \log n + O(1)$ rounds with probability $1-o(1)$ for all $c < c^*_{k,r}$. \end{lemma}

+\begin{proof} (Sketch) Let $c'$ be a constant value (independent of $n$) with $c < c' < c^*_{k,r}$.
+With probability $1-o(1)$, parallel peeling will succeed for the hypergraph $G^r_{c'}$ in the appropriate number of rounds.
+Moreover, by standard Chernoff bounds, $G^r_{c'}$ will have greater than $cn$ edges with probability $1-o(1)$.
+Since the probability that the parallel peeling algorithm succeeds after any number of rounds monotonically decreases with the addition of random edges, it holds that the success probability is also $1-o(1)$ when the graph is chosen from $G_{n, cn}^r$.
+(Formally, one would first condition on the number of edges chosen on the graph $G^r_{c'}$; given the number of edges, the actual edges selected are random.
+Hence we can couple the choice of the first $cn$ edges between the two graphs.) \end{proof}

-We also note the following lemma, that we make use of throughout. \begin{lemma} For any constant $c_1>0$, there is a constant $c_2>0$ such that with high probability, for all vertices $v$, the neighborhood of distance $c_1 \log \log n$ around $v$ contains at most $\log^{c_2}n$ vertices. \end{lemma} \begin{proof} The result appears in the dissertation of Voll \cite{voll}[Lemma 3.3.1].
-Denoting by $N_d$ the number of vertices at distance $d$ in the neighborhood of a root vertex $u$ for a Poisson branching process with constant mean $c> 1$, he proves that for $\epsilon < 0.029$,
+We will also need the following lemma, which is essentially due to Voll \cite{voll}.
+We provide the proof for completeness.
+(We have not aimed to optimize the constants.) \begin{lemma} For any constants $c, r, c_1>0$, there is a constant $c_2>0$ such that with probability $1-1/n$, for all vertices $v$ in $G_c^r$, the neighborhood of distance $c_1 \log \log n$ around $v$ contains at most $\log^{c_2}n$ vertices. \end{lemma}

-Using $\epsilon = 1/n^2$, he finds the number vertices in the neighborhood of distance up to $\alpha \log \log n$ around such a vertex is polylogarithmic with probability $1-o(1/n)$, and the same holds with branching trees under the corresponding binomial branching process, and for neighborhoods around vertices of random graphs.
-Here, because we work with hypergraphs, each edge gives $r-1$ new child vertices instead of 1, but this only affects the calculations by constant factors.
-We conclude that the number of vertices in the neighborhood of a vertex in the $G_{n, cn}^r$ model is polylogarithmic with probability $1-o(1/n)$. \end{proof}
+\begin{proof} We follow the approach used in the dissertation of Voll \cite[Lemma 3.3.1]{voll}.
+Denote by $N_d$ the number of vertices at distance $d$ in the neighborhood of a root vertex $u$.
+We prove inductively on $d$ that